Private Loans

 • Most lenders won't allow your private loan and other aid to exceed your Cost of Attendance budget.

-• To view your aid offers, log in to your Towson Online Services Student Dashboard.
+• To view your other aid offers, log in to your Towson Online Services Student Dashboard.

 • Federal regulations also require private loan applicants to complete a Private Education Loan Applicant Self Certification Form (PDF), which is available from this link or your lender.

-TU cannot process any private loans for Students in Continuing & Professional Studies courses.
+TU cannot process any private loans for students taking Continuing & Professional Studies courses.